Mounika-Routhu/Technical-stuff/Interview questions/JS theory.md

      console.log("Done")
      });
 ```
 5. Promise chaining - we can chain then blocks when previous then block does another async op & so on...
+This chaning is also known as **callback hell**
    ```JS
    doTask1()
      .then(result1 => doTask2(result1))